Budapest, Hungary

 Fujimoto’s attempt to merge nature and architecture occasionally slips toward spectacle.
 The celebrated ceiling—composed of tens of thousands of gold-toned elements—aims to evoke a musical atmosphere but risks drifting into decorative excess.
 At night, the palette of dark glass and golden interiors can give the building the character of a refined lounge rather than a civic cultural institution.

-Across the park stands the Museum of Ethnography Budapest, completed the same year and designed by Marcel Ferencz of NAPUR Architect.
+Across the park stands the Museum of Ethnography Budapest, 2022, by Marcel Ferencz of NAPUR Architect.

 Where Fujimoto’s building dissolves into the landscape, this one attempts to reshape it.
 Two immense inclined planes rise from the ground like opposing hillsides, framing what the architects describe as a symbolic gateway to the park.